Master of Science in Technology and Design (Cybersecurity)

 In this course, students will learn design methodologies and best practices for the development of secure software illustrated in popular programming languages such as C/C++ and Java.
 Topics span across the software development life cycle, including security requirements, secure software design and architecture principles, secure coding as well as testing and debugging techniques.
 Students will understand common software vulnerabilities, common abuse cases and practices for managing secure software.

-Security Tools Lab (Term 3)
+Security Tools Lab 1 (12 credit points)

 This hands-on lab introduces students to state-of-the-art commercial and open-source tools for a variety of security-related tasks such as assurance, reverse engineering, malware analysis, and forensics.
 Examples include disassemblers, debuggers and de-compilers, black-box and white-box vulnerability testing tools, host and network forensics tools.
 These will be applied to realistic scenarios in enterprise and cyber-physical systems settings.